-Figure 4: core content from INSPIRE for AdministrativeUnit The attribute inspire identifier (inspireId) is implementing the unique and persistent identifier of core recommendation 1.
+Figure 4: core content from INSPIRE for AdministrativeUnit The core content is extending the INSPIRE model in order to add the temporal attributes in real world (validFrom and validTo).
+The attribute inspire identifier (inspireId) is implementing the unique and persistent identifier of core recommendation 1.
 It is the identifier of the feature in the database.
-It has to be different for Master level 1, for Regional level and for Global level.
+It has to be different for all levels of detail.
 The 'countryCode' that is a mandatory attribute of INSPIRE doesn't need to be managed and stored at feature level and may be provided for INSPIRE in the transformation phase.

 Figure 5: core content from INSPIRE for names of AdministrativeUnit and ResidenceOfAuthority

 7.1.1.2 Core Recommendation 2

 Core recommendation 2

 Core data should include feature types MaritimeUnit with the following attributes:

 - geometry

 - unique and persistent identifier

 - type

 - name (if any)

 In addition, it should include the Baseline defined by an identifier and by the list of its Base Map Segments with their geometry and type.

-Figure 6: core content for MaritimeUnit

-7.1.1.3 Good Practice 1

-Good Practice 1
+Good practice 1

+It is recommended to manage the history of features, using the mechanism provided by the INSPIRE data specifications: versioning and life-cycle attributes.

-It is recommended to provide additional feature types Administrative Boundary and Maritime Boundary in order to document the technical and the legal status of the boundary.
+Figure 6: core content from INSPIRE for MaritimeUnit 7.1.1.3 Good Practice 1 Good Practice 3 It is recommended to provide additional feature types Administrative Boundary and Maritime Boundary in order to document the technical and the legal status of the boundary.

-Figure 7: best practice for AdministrativeBoundary and MaritimeBoundary These administrative boundaries are provided in order to document their technical and (above all) legal status; however, they should be provided with some other basic attributes, such as geometry and identifier.
-7.1.1.4 Good Practice 3 Good Practice 3 For countries where (land) administrative units include some coastal areas, it is recommended to provide additional feature type administrative unit area, in order to make distinction between land and sea.
+Figure 7: best practice from INSPIRE for AdministrativeBoundary and MaritimeBoundary These administrative boundaries are provided in order to document their technical and (above all) legal status; however, they should be provided with some other basic attributes, such as geometry and identifier.
+7.1.1.4 Good Practice 3 Good Practice 5 For countries where (land) administrative units include some coastal areas, it is recommended to provide additional feature type administrative unit area, in order to make distinction between land and sea.